Mayaka786/Mayaka786/README.md

 👀 I’m interested in being a Fullstack Softsware developer

-🌱 I’m currently learning Python and Javascript
+🌱 I’m currently learning Flask and Javascript

 💞️ I’m looking to collaborate on Software Development